Southtown Primary School Curriculum Statement

 At Southtown, we also believe that:

 We aim to teach our broad and balanced curriculum in an engaging, interesting and inspirational way primarily through a skills based, topic approach.
 In particular, we are using the Cornerstones Skills Based curriculum as the basis for our cross-curricular topics.
-These topics cover most subjects, excluding English, Mathematics, PSHE and Religious Education, which have their own schemes.
-Where possible, however, links are made to embed the learning in these subjects.
+Most subjects, including writing are taught through this Cornerstones Curriculum but Mathematics, PSHE and Religious Education are taught using other programmes or schemes.
+Where possible, however, links are made to embed the learning in the subjects in order to improve pupils' ability to acquire and to retain new knowledge and skills.
 Our pupils lie at the heart of this thematic learning and play a large part in planning what they would like to learn as well.
+Every topic begins with a session to find out what the pupils already know and what they would like to find out.
 This approach provides a rich diversity of exciting themes that appeal to our children while still covering all the separate elements required by our National Curriculum.

 We are passionate about providing children with opportunities to apply their knowledge and understanding of the curriculum and we offer a range of trips and visits to enhance their learning in school.
 Our comprehensive Visits Plan offers children opportunities to develop and explore the local area as well as visiting places of interest further afield.
 We provide a number of residential visits each year, which are exciting, varied and a fantastic opportunity for relationship building.